meir-ohayon/meir-ohayon.github.io/_posts/2018-02-04-building-command-line-application-with-nodejs.md

 ---
 layout: post
-title: Building Command Line Application with Node.js - i.e.: how to build package that act (also or just) as command line tool
+title: Building Command Line Application with Node.js.
+Explains how to build package that act (also or just) as command line tool
 date: 2018-01-21
 categories: angular
 ---